Precise Care Makes a Difference

 "Less programming has made me feel better and more confident about the future," Abid shared.
 "I used to be depressed and my family was suffering.
 Now my finger is normal, I have zero pain, my strength has returned and I am much happier.
 Life is how i hoped it would be after the treatment.
 I have been blessed with superb care.
 I do some yoga now and take night walks.
 Everything Dr. Taneja recommends I do, and it works."

-After hearing a lecture by Dr. Taneja, I was struck by her knowledge of the most current information and technology available for Parkinson’s disease which I have been dealing with for many years.
-At that point I decided to change doctors and started seeing Dr. Taneja.
-I am very confident in the treatment I am receiving from her.
+After hearing Dr. Taneja, I was struck by her knowledge of the most current information and technology available for Parkinson's Disease which I have been dealing with for many years.
+At that point, I decided to change doctors and am very confident in the treatment I am receiving from her.
 I feel like she always listens to my concerns and questions and is available to address them.
-After deep brain stimulation (DBS) surgery, my ability to function has dramatically improved.
-Some of the improvements include walking with no support after previously freezing or shuffling frequently, general freedom from hand tremors during the daytime and often at night, sitting upright without sliding down, an overall “well” or normal feeling, absence of incontinence at night or under stress, and a return to normal facial expressions.
-Although the decision to have the surgery was difficult, I am so pleased with the ability to feel and function in a much more normal manner.
+After Deep Brain Stimulation (DBS) surgery, my ability to function has dramatically improved.
+Some of the improvements include walking with out any support after previously freezing or shuffling frequently, general freedom from hand tremors during the daytime and often at night, sitting upright without sliding down, an overall "well" or normal feeling, absence of incontinence at night or under stress, and a return to normal facial expressions.
+Although the decision to have surgery was difficult, I am so pleased with the ability to feel and function in a much more normal manner.